abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/baseline.md

 </body>
 </html>
 ```
-3. Move the Website to Nginx's Accessible Directory:
+3. Move the Website to NGINX's Accessible Directory:

-Since Nginx runs under the `www-data` user and may not have access to files inside `/home/ubuntu`, move the site to a directory where Nginx has permissions by default:
+Since NGINX runs under the `www-data` user and may not have access to files inside `/home/ubuntu`, move the site to a directory where NGINX has permissions by default:

 ```console
 sudo mkdir -p /var/www/my-static-site